Immunology

 • Endothelial dysfunction in thrombotic autoimmune disorders Led by Dr Deepa Arachchillage

 • Optimizing B cell therapy response in lupus through comprehensive characterization of peripheral blood immune cells.
-Led by Dr Norzawani Buang and supervised by Dr Peters and Prof Matthew Pickering
+Led by Dr Norzawani Buang and supervised by Dr James Peters and Prof Matthew Pickering

 • Spatial Transcriptomic analysis of temporal artery biopsies to identify novel therapeutic targets and biomarkers in Giant Cell Arteritis.
 Led by Dr Robert Maughan and supervised by Dr James Peters